eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ## [Generate Emissions Inventory](#generate-emissions-inventory)
 [(Back to top)](#table-of-contents)

-This section covers all the necessary steps for preparing an emission inventory using Open-ALAQS.
+This section covers all the necessary steps for preparing an emission inventory using OpenALAQS.

 ### [Taxi routes](#taxi-routes)